arcann-chem/arcann_training/README.md

 ## Test (optional) ##

 It is possible to perform tests at every iteration of the learning procedure (the code will create `XXX-test/` folders at every `increment` phase of a `training` step).
 However, doing this at every iteration is rather time consuming and is not really necessary (although you should obviously test your converged NNP thoroughly).
-Therefore, documentation on how to test at every iteration within the `deepmd_iterative` procedure is still not ready, sorry!
+Therefore, documentation on how to test at every iteration within the `arcann_training` procedure is still not ready, sorry!

 <p align="right">(<a href="#top">back to top</a>)</p>